 On March 2, 2017, the United States District Court for the District of Columbia entered a stay of the litigation until such time as the United States Court of Appeals for the District of Columbia (the "D.C.
 Circuit") issued its opinion in SNR Wireless LicenseCo, LLC, et al. v.
 F.C.C.
 The D.C.
 Circuit issued its opinion on August 29, 2017 and remanded the matter to the FCC for further proceedings.
-See Note 9 "Commitments and Contingencies - Commitments - DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended June 30, 2018 for further information.
-On September 7, 2017, the defendants in the Vermont National action filed a motion with the United States District Court for the District of Columbia to further stay the litigation until resolution of the FCC proceedings.
-On December 12, 2017, January 29, 2018, May 9, 2018 and July 9, 2018, the Court extended the stay, which is now in effect until the earlier of October 10, 2018 or resolution of the proceedings before the FCC.
+See Note 9 "Commitments and Contingencies - Commitments - DISH Network Non-Controlling Investments in the Northstar Entities and the SNR Entities Related to AWS-3 Wireless Spectrum Licenses" in the Notes to DISH Network's Quarterly Report on Form 10-Q for the quarter ended September 30, 2018 for further information.
+Thereafter, the Court maintained the stay until it was lifted on October 26, 2018.